artmBrisov/2q-cache/README.md

 * `setDefaultTtl(ttl : number)`

     sets default ttl.
-New ttl will not be default ttl for already exists objects in cache

 * `setStringifyKeys(param : boolean)`

-    overrides default setting for stringify keys
+    overrides default setting for stringify keys.
+    if stringify keys are true, keys will be converted to string by JSON.stringify

 * `clear()`